Tatkon Township: Geography

 Tatkon Township is located between the Shan Yoma Mountains to the east and the Bago Yoma Mountains to the west, with only about 20% of the township being flat, with the rest being forest and ravines.
 The elevation ranges from 450 feet to 6,252 feet above sea level.
 Byingye Taung (Mt Byingye), at 6,252 feet, is the highest peak in Tatkon Township and forms the boundary between Tatkon Township and Pinlaung Township.

 The Sinthe and Nawin streams, which are the main watersheds of Tatkon Township, flow from north to south.
 Nawin stream flows through the middle of the township from north to south, and its basin is the main plain of the township.
 It flows into Sinthe near Zeegon (Asone) village, where it continues south as Sinthe.
 Other notable creeks include Nyaunggaing creek, Mon creek, Kintha creek and Myohla creek.

+Boundary and Area

+Tatkon Township is bordered by Yamethin Township of Mandalay Region to the north, Pinlaung Township of Shan State to the east, Myothit Township of Magway Region to the west, and Ottarathiri, Pobbathiri, and Zeyarthiri townships of the Naypyitaw Union Territory to the south.

+The total area of the township is 695.88 square miles.
+At its widest points, it spans approximately 46 miles and 3 furlongs from east to west, and 18 miles and 5 furlongs from north to south.

+Climate

+Tatkon Township is situated between a hot, dry region and a warm, humid region.
+January is typically the coldest month, while May is usually the hottest.
+Regarding rainfall, precipitation is at its lowest in February and reaches its peak in October.

+Forests

+Tatkon Township contains a total of 177,143 acres of reserved and protected public forest areas, which accounts for approximately 40% of the township's total land area.

+The forest distribution is divided as follows: